 The archdiocese does require training for this ministry which is offered two times a year through the vicariate at no cost to the individual.
 Upon completion of the training, a mandate is then given from the archdiocese for the Minister of Care to serve for three years.
 The mandate may be renewed at the end of each three year period.
-For more information about this ministry, please contact Fr.
-Mark Walter or Kathy Denk, Coordinator of the Ministers of Care, at the parish office at 388-8190.
+For more information about this ministry, please contact Chris Strilko, Coordinator of the Ministers of Care, at the parish office at 388-8190.

 MINISTERS OF CARE TRAINING